Decoder0007/Infinite-Mode/README.md

 # Infinite-Mode
-Play through a series of levels that aggressively gets more difficult.
+Play through a randomised series of levels that aggressively gets more difficult.
 Original concept on [COLLAR discord server](https://discord.gg/9GX4Dkb)